-\begin{assumption} \(r_n \to \infty\), and \(r_n = O(r_{n-1})\). \end{assumption} \begin{remark} The condition \(r_n \to \infty\) ensures we have enough information for identification.
-In real-world applications, most physical systems exhibit bounded input-output behavior due to physical constraints, actuator limits, and sensor ranges.
+\begin{assumption} \(r_n \to \infty\), and \(r_n = O(r_{n-1})\). \end{assumption} \begin{remark} The condition \(r_n \to \infty\) ensures that sufficient information is available for identification.
+In real-world applications, many physical systems exhibit bounded input-output behavior due to physical constraints, actuator limits, and sensor ranges.
 The condition $r_n = O(r_{n-1})$ naturally arises in such scenarios, as it implies that the energy injected into the system cannot grow arbitrarily fast between consecutive time steps. \end{remark}

-Using analytical techniques, Chen and Guo were able to significantly relax the excitation requirements for strong consistency of parameter estimates and provided quantitative convergence rates.
+Using analytical techniques, Chen and Guo significantly relaxed the excitation requirements for strong consistency of parameter estimates and provided quantitative convergence rates.